While living in the Triangle, the 1949 UNC graduate composed “What It Was, Was Football,” a folksy yarn about a country deacon’s first football game.

 Chapel Hill-based Colonial Records released the story, as told by “Deacon Andy Griffith,” on November 14, 1953 — the same day the Tar Heels lost 34-14 to the Notre Dame Fighting Irish.

 As the popularity of the record soared (it eventually sold more than 1 million copies), so did Griffith’s success.
-In the six decades since its release, Deacon Andy’s words may have faded from memory, but his humor and masterful storytelling remain.
+Nearly seven decades since its release, Deacon Andy’s words may have faded from memory, but his humor and masterful storytelling remain.

 It was back last October, I believe it was.